stuartsierra/component/README.md

           (assoc this :connection nil)))))
 ```

-'Component' does not require that stop/start be idempotent, but
+The 'component' library does not require that stop/start be
-idempotence can make it easier to clean up state after an error,
+idempotent, but idempotence can make it easier to clean up state after
-because you can call `stop` indiscriminately on everything.
+an error, because you can call `stop` indiscriminately on everything.

 In addition, you could wrap the body of `stop` in a try/catch that
 ignores all exceptions.
 That way, errors stopping one component will